 It can be optionally fitted with payloads such as an ultra-short baseline (USBL) tracking system, interferometric side-scan sonar, as well as handling and maintenance tools.

 Navigation and communication

-The navigational requirements of the unmanned underwater vehicle are served by an inertial navigation system, a doppler velocity log (DVL), and a global positioning system (GPS).
+The navigational requirements of the unmanned underwater vehicle are served by an inertial navigation system, doppler velocity log (DVL) and global positioning system (GPS).

 The on-board communication equipment includes radios, in-built Wi-Fi, Ethernet, acoustic and optional satellite communication systems.